SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

 5. Add the SAP BTP applications to the SAP Business ByDesign launchpad in SAP Business ByDesign
     1. Open the *Home - My Launchpad* work center view.
     2. Go to the *Me Area* in the top shell bar and select *Start Personalization Mode*.
-    3. Choose the launchpad group that fits your use case best (or create a new group), choose the *+* tile.
+    3. Choose the launchpad group that fits your use case best (or create a new group), then choose the *+* tile.
     4. Pin the tiles referring to the mashups created above from the *Mashup* gallery to the launchpad.
     4. Save your changes and leave the personalization mode.